ITRS-Group/cordial/docs/tools/geneos/geneos_command.md

 ### Synopsis

 Show the command line for the matching instances along with any environment variables explicitly set for execution.

 ```
-geneos command [TYPE] [NAME...]
+geneos command [TYPE] [NAME...] [flags]
 ```

 ### Options